 Here’s how the switch made a total difference…The pancake batter I started out with, using powdered buttermilk, had a medium consistency that got thinner as I got to the bottom of the bowl.
 The second I mixed the batter with real buttermilk, though, I could tell the difference.
 It went from a pourable liquid to what looked like incredibly wet, yeast bread dough.
 There is no pouring this batter!
 You have to scoop it and you may even need to shake it out of the measuring cup or scrape it with a spatula, that’s how thick it is.
 And it doesn’t thin out as you get to the end; it’s as thick as ever.
 I never knew!
 So, while substituting the buttermilk will still result in crazy delicious, light and fluffy pancakes, there’s really no replacing it.
 You wouldn’t think they could get lighter and more airy, but boy can they.

-I’ve always been of the opinion that homemade doesn’t truly take much longer than a store bought mix–you have slightly fewer measurements with a box mix, but that’s all; you still have to measure and mix in the wet ingredients that aren’t included in the box!
+I’ve always been of the opinion that homemade doesn’t truly take much longer–you have slightly fewer measurements with a box mix, but that’s all; you still have to measure and mix in the wet ingredients that aren’t included in the box.
 But I can admit that pulling out and putting away even a few extra ingredients can feel like so much more, especially when your life so often feels busy and hectic.
 You don’t want to have to pull out flour, sugar, baking soda, and baking powder when you could just pull out one box and one measuring cup alongside your wet ingredients.
 So…make a dry mix and you’ve just solved the problem.
 Once every few months you make this mix and it will feel like nothing, trust me!
 For all the busy people out there whether it be from work, children, or just life in general, you can still have pancakes from scratch and easy, effortless Saturday mornings 🙂